Bangladesh–United States relations: Trade and investment

 US Trade Show 2024 at the InterContinental Dhaka was sponsored by US Embassy Dhaka and AmCham Bangladesh.

 The United States is the largest export market for Bangladesh.
 The U.S. is also one of the largest sources of foreign direct investment in Bangladesh.
 The biggest American investment in the country are the operations of Chevron, which produces 50% of Bangladesh's natural gas.
 Bilateral trade in 2014 stood at US$6 billion.
 The main American exports to Bangladesh are agricultural products (soybeans, cotton, wheat, dairy), aircraft, machinery, engines, and iron and steel products.
 American imports from Bangladesh include apparel, footwear, and textile products; toys, games and sporting goods; shrimp and prawns; and agricultural products.

 In June 2013, following the 2013 Savar building collapse that led to over 1,000 deaths, the United States suspended a preferential trade agreement with Bangladesh that allowed for duty-free access to the US market over poor safety standards.
 The Bangladesh Foreign Ministry then issued a statement that read: "It cannot be more shocking for the factory workers of Bangladesh that the decision to suspend Generalized System of Preferences (GSP) comes at a time when the government of Bangladesh has taken concrete and visible measures to improve factory safety and protect workers' rights."

 However, on the service sector export front, the United States is the largest export destination for Bangladesh's ICT industry accounting for 34 percent of Bangladesh's ICT exports (Latifee, E. H., 2022).
 Besides, the U.S. is the largest ICT market in the world representing 33 percent of the total or approximately US$ 1.8 trillion market size in 2022 with more than 0.52 million software and IT services companies collectively contributing 9.3 percent to the United States GDP making them the top ICT export destination for Bangladesh as the USA has also the highest ICT spending per-capita.

 In July 2025, with a looming threat of 35% tariffs on Bangladeshi exports, the Government of Bangladesh signed a Memorandum of Understanding with U.S. Wheat Associates, thus committing to purchase 700,000 metric tons of wheat from US annually for the next five years.
 Following the deal, the tariffs imposed on Bangladesh in August were negotiated down to 20%.

+In 2026, the two countries signed the 2026 US–Bangladesh Reciprocal Trade Agreement to reduce tariffs and strengthen economic ties.
+While it provided Bangladesh with more structured access to the US market, the agreement has also received criticism for constraining Bangladesh's ability to maneuver among competing major powers.
+Skeptics among intellectuals and academicians have portrayed the ART as "a structurally unequal instrument" that "effectively narrowed Bangladesh’s economic sovereignty."
+Critics described the deal as systematically asymmetric.
+Some of the constituents of the agreement under criticism include Article 6.4 that allows US to reimpose tariffs over non-compliance, and Articles 3.2 and 4.3 that allow for unilateral termination of agreement by the US.